department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

   - heading: Other VA Benefits and Services
     links:
     - url: ""
-      title: Disability Benefits
+      title: Disability Pay (Compensation)
-      description: Find out if you're eligible and how to apply for VA disability pay for Veterans.
+      description: Find out if you're eligible and how to apply for VA disability benefits.
     - url: ""
       title: Life Insurance
       description: Explore your options for Servicemembers, Veterans, and family life insurance and find out how to apply.